Langtang Gosainkunda trek - 13 Days

 Trek Season and Weather

 The Langtang–Gosaikunda trek can be done year-round, though each season brings a different experience.
 Spring (March–May): Clear skies and warm days at 10°C to 20°C, with cool nights from 0°C to 5°C and colourful rhododendron forests in bloom.
-Summer/Monsoon (June–August): Heavy rain makes trails slippery and clouds often block views, but the valleys are lush with waterfalls and greenery — daytime temperatures around 15°C to 25°C, nights 5°C to 10°C. Autumn (September–November): The most popular season — stable weather with crystal-clear mountain views, daytime temperatures of 10°C to 18°C, and nights from -3°C to 5°C. Winter (December–February): Cold at -2°C to 10°C during the day and -10°C to -2°C at night, with snow at higher altitudes especially near Gosaikunda Lake.
-Quieter trails and stunning snow-covered peaks.
+Summer/Monsoon (June–August): Heavy rain makes trails slippery and clouds often block views, but the valleys are lush with waterfalls and greenery — daytime temperatures around 15°C to 25°C, nights 5°C to 10°C. Autumn (September–November): The most popular season — stable weather, clear mountain views most days, daytime temperatures of 10°C to 18°C, and nights from -3°C to 5°C. Winter (December–February): Cold at -2°C to 10°C during the day and -10°C to -2°C at night, with snow at higher altitudes especially near Gosaikunda Lake.
+Far fewer trekkers and the trails are often dusted with snow.

 A Typical Day